Home » Atmosphere » Climate Change » What Are the 3 Milankovitch Cycles?

 Milankovitch Cycle

 In the eyes of Milutin Milankovitch, there’s been a noticeable trend in climate, temperature, and seasons due to this cycle.
-And we can accredit these long-term climate changes to 3 variations in geometry between the Earth and sun:
+And we can accredit these long-term climate changes to 3 variations in geometry between the Earth and the sun:

 • ECCENTRICITY: How the Earth orbits the sun.

-• OBLIQUITY: What angle does Earth face the sun.
+• OBLIQUITY: What angle does Earth face the sun?

 • PRECESSION: How Earth’s axis of rotation changes.